Emurasoft/emurasoft.github.io/en/dlg/customize/favorites/index.md

 ## Show or hide the favorites toolbar automatically

-When this check box is checked, EmEditor automatically hides the Favorites toolbar when there is no button on the toolbar, and displays the toolbar when a user adds a button to the toolbar.
+When this checkbox is checked, EmEditor automatically hides the Favorites toolbar when there is no button on the toolbar, and displays the toolbar when a user adds a button to the toolbar.

 ## Add File button